SYNGAP1 Clinical Research Studies

 To Learn More About Ongoing Studies, Visit NIH Center for Advancing Translational Sciences.

-Other Names: Autosomal dominant intellectual disability 5; MRD5; SYNGAP1 syndrome; SYNGAP1-related NSID; Syngap1 Gene Mutation Linked To Intellectual Disability, Schizophrenia, and Autism
+Other Names: Autosomal dominant intellectual disability 5; MRD5; SYNGAP1 syndrome; SYNGAP1-related Disorder; Syngap1 Gene Mutation Linked To Intellectual Disability, Epilepsy, Sensory Processing Disorder, Autism, and Schizophrenia.